RIC vs. BTE hearing aids: Which should you choose

 One of the most important differences in BTE vs. RIC hearing aids is the location of the speaker (or receiver).
 In Behind-the-Ear hearing aids, the speaker is inside the hard case along with the other electronic components.
 Receiver-in-the-Canal hearing aids, on the other hand, place the speaker at the end of a thin electrical wire connected to the case.
 The speaker is then enclosed inside a flexible ear dome or earmold placed in the ear.

+Since all electronic parts have to be housed inside the case, BTE hearing aids have traditionally been the larger style.
 The bigger case can also accommodate larger batteries for more amplification power (see more below).
 However, the big-and-bulky reputation of BTE styles is slowly fading: many models today now boast a slimmer, sleeker design similar to RIC hearing aids.

 The traditionally elongated shape of BTE hearing aids allows them to house a strong amplifier and large battery